aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    or logical resources, e.g. optical port or time slots, at the termination point (TP) of an access link or inter-domain link at an OTN provider edge (PE) equipment.

-   An end-to-end OTN slice may be composed from multiple OTN segment slices in a hierarchical or sequential (or stitched) combination.
+   An end-to-end OTN slice may be composed of multiple OTN segment slices in a hierarchical or sequential (or stitched) combination.

    {{fig-otn-slice}} illustrates the scope of OTN slices in multi-domain